 In this movie, based on the 1957 book How the Grinch Stole Christmas, The Grinch plans to ruin Christmas for the Who’s of Whoville by stealing all of the decorations and gifts in the town.

 We have two different stories that are going on in the movie.
-The main story of the Grinch planning to steal Christmas and Cindy Lou Who wanting to ask Santa Clause for someone to help her overworked mother out.
+The main story of the film is the Grinch planning to steal Christmas and Cindy Lou Who wanting to ask Santa Clause for someone to help her overworked mother out.
 It’s a standard story for the Grinch I’ll get into in a bit, but the B story with Cindy Lou seemed to foreshadow events most of us that read the story knew what was going to happen anyway.
-I thought that it would have been fine to just have her meet The Grinch as he was stealing all of their presents would have been fine.
+I thought that it would have been fine just to have her meet The Grinch as he was stealing all of their Christmas presents would have been fine.
 Not an elaborate side story of her and her friends coming up with a trap to capture Santa to tell him her Christmas gift she wants.

 There were some other changes that I just didn’t get or understand why it was just cut.
 We didn’t get a snowing being or an explanation that the Who village was on a snowflake.
 We got a remake or remix of “You’re a mean one Mr. Grinch” by Tyler, the Creator.
-This is one of the moments were I wish they used the original lyrics and music.
+This is one of the moments where I wish they used the original lyrics and music.
 I didn’t hate it, but another moment it felt aimed for kids.
-Also we didn’t get the Grinch’s iconic line of “It came without Ribbon’s, it came without tags.
+Also, we didn’t get the Grinch’s iconic line of “It came without Ribbon’s, it came without tags.
 It came without packages, boxes or bags” and should have been put in.
-The biggest change was The Grinch didn’t save the sled after it went over the cliff, that went more to Fred, pulling it up after The Grinch fired a grappling hook to the cliff to try and save it from falling off of Mount Krumpit.
+The most significant change was The Grinch didn’t save the sled after it went over the cliff, that went more to Fred, pulling it up after The Grinch fired a grappling hook to the cliff to try and save it from falling off of Mount Krumpit.
 I’d just prefer the Grinch strength after his heart grew three times his size that day.
 Pharrell Williams was the narrator also.
 He did a fine job with the role, but it didn’t seem as impactful as either Boris Karloff did in the cartoon or Anthony Hopkins in the live action movie.

 Despite my negativity, there were more things about this movie I liked.
-The film felt for animated and colorful compared to live action movie, which felt very dark in terms of tone and ascetic.
+The film felt for animated and colorful compared to the live action movie, which felt very dark in terms of tone and ascetic.
 Yes, it’s like comparing apples to oranges, but this should have been done this way in the first attempt of the movie.
 The Who’s were just there as background characters.
 They went about there day.
-A stark contrast to the live action movie as the who had a bigger role, but come off as obsessive creatures that only cared about 1-uping each other and getting everything wrong about the Christmas spirit.
-While there wasn’t much of a backstory that was strong to the Grinch’s Hatred of Christmas other than he was left alone, It wasn’t an overly long tale like the live action movie that actually made me hate the Who’s more.
+A stark contrast to the live action movie as the who had a more prominent role, but come off as obsessive creatures that only cared about 1-uping each other and getting everything wrong about the Christmas spirit.
+While there wasn’t much of a backstory that was strong to the Grinch’s Hatred of Christmas besides he was left alone, It wasn’t an overly long tale like the live action movie that actually made me hate the Who’s more.
 As the Who’s were mean to him in that telling.
 At least in this backstory, The Who were just unaware that he was alone.